What If Your Pants Were On Backward?

 If you went to a party and saw a friend wearing their pants backward, would you tell them?
-What if it was you with the backward pants?
+What if it were you with the backward pants?
 Would you want someone to tell you?
 And if they did, how would you respond?
-Would you be angry for the criticism, or thankful for the critique?
+Would you be angry for the criticism or thankful for the observation?
 Would you tell yourself, “This is how I’ve always worn them,” and move on?
-Would you change your pants but put them on the same way?
-Or would you consider the observation and ask for help?
+Would you change your pants but put them on the same way, or would you consider the input and ask for advice?

-Businesses must explore every possible opportunity to introduce themselves.
-But more chances to share a message means more chances to send the wrong message.
+Growing your business demands exploring every possible opportunity to introduce yourself.
+But more chances to share your message create more chances to send the wrong message.
 Publishing content with misspelled or misused words…stumbling through an elevator speech that’s unprepared or unfocused…giving a presentation with more “um’s,” “like’s,” and “you know’s” than anyone can count…these are all very much like wearing your pants the wrong way.
 You may not realize it, but everyone else does.
-And what it says about you and your business will always overshadow whatever you’re trying to say.
+And what it says about you and your business will always overshadow your message.

 Reason #1 to Ditch the Pitch: convincing vs. connecting